MantejSingh21/MantejSingh21.github.io/_posts/about.md

 title: About Me
 ---

-Hi, I'm Mantej Singh.
-I'm a Biomedical Engineering Phd Candidate at Johns Hopkins University School of Medicine.
+Hi, I'm Mantej Singh, a Biomedical Engineering Phd Candidate at Johns Hopkins University School of Medicine.
 My interests are in the intersection of Medicine, Machines and Humanity.
-My research interests are in designing Brain Machine Interfaces and Computational Biophontonics.
+My research is in designing Brain Machine Interfaces and Computational Biophontonics.
 In my free time, I enjoy exploring coffeeshops, doing stand-up comedy and rock climbing.

 ### Education